glaurung112/tinyobjectsdetection/README.md

 python3 split_dataset.py
 ```

 > Default: 80% training, 20% validation.
-Use `--ratio` to change this:
+Use `--ratio` to change this.
+For example:

 ```bash
 python3 split_dataset.py --ratio 0.7